JayHoltslander/jays-wp-htaccess/README.md

 </a>
 </p>

+If you see any errors, or have any ideas on how to improve this file, please let me know.

+### Overview
 This file is a mish-mash of content pulled from various sources.
 It's divided into a couple sections.

 * **Tweaks**